ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 8. Submit the order.

-Storage will be provisioned in less than a minute and will be visible on the File Storage page of the customer portal.
+Storage will be provisioned in less than a minute and will be visible on the {{site.data.keyword.filestorage_short}} page of the customer portal.

 ## Connect New Volume to Host